HritwikSinghal/Spark-tweet/README.md

 the tweets based on those keywords from Twitter, filter hashtags from those tweets and give those hashtags to spark for processing.
 After that it will launch a flask server on localhost:5001 to view the data in visual dashboard.

-### Objective
+### Introduction

-To create a program using Apache Spark, an online streaming Real-Time Analytics Platform, to process the tweets and identifying the trending hashtags from Twitter based on a certain keyword and, finally, retrieve top hashtags by representing the data in a real-time dashboard.
+We are Using Apache Spark streaming, Real-Time Analytics engine, to process tweets retrieved from Twitter API and identify the trending hashtags from them based on a certain keywords and, finally, represent the data in a real-time dashboard using flask web framework.

 ### Limitations